A tax-free investment in addition to your ISA allowance

 Projected returns for illustration only.
 Remember your original investment is not guaranteed and you could get back less than the amounts shown.

 Based on someone aged 30 at outset investing £25 per month. *Total amount invested £3,000.
-The annual rates of growth for the illustration have been based on our reasonable estimate of potential returns and are subject to the maximum projection rates permissible by the Financial Conduct Authority from 1 April 2014.
+The annual rates of growth for the illustration have been based on our reasonable estimate of potential returns and are subject to the maximum projection rates permissible by the Financial Conduct Authority.
 All the figures include the deduction of the actual charges assumed on the bond.
 These figures are only examples and the projected benefits are not guaranteed.
 They are based on premiums being paid for the full 10 years.
 They are not maximum or minimum amounts; what you get back depends on how your investments grow and the actual levels of future bonuses.
 You could get back more or less than this.
 Do not forget that inflation would reduce what you could buy in the future with the amounts shown.
 (For more details on the effect of charges on your bond, please see the Key Features).

 Every year you will receive a statement that will provide you with details of any bonuses that have been added to your bond.

 Starting a Scottish Bond with Scottish Friendly is easy.

 If you apply, we suggest printing or saving a copy of this page, other relevant web pages, the Key Features and 'How We Invest Your Money' guide.